ernstaii/SOPROJ11Q/README.md

 - 4 reviews are required to merge from dev into main.
 - 2 reviews are required from any branch into dev.
 (Excluding the code owner's review)
 - Reviews should come with useful feedback.
 Not just criticism.
+- Use the Code Highlight tool.
+- Merge conflicts should be solved by the merge request's owner.